Sicilian Translator

 To augment our dataset, David Massaro contributed his collection of Bible translations and Marco Scalabrino contributed his translations of American songs.

-Finally, to enable multilingual translation and to give our model more examples to learn from, we also included Italian-English text from Farkas' Books, from the Edinburgh Bible corpus and from Facebook's WikiMatrix in our dataset.
-All three are available from the OPUS project.
+Finally, to enable multilingual translation and to give our model more examples to learn from, we also included Italian-English text from Farkas' Books, from the Edinburgh Bible corpus, from ParaCrawl, and from Facebook's WikiMatrix and No Language Left Behind project in our dataset.
+All five are available from the OPUS project.

 Sentences similar to the ones found in those sources are the sentences that this machine will translate best.
 For a good discussion of the domain challenges in machine translation, see the paper by Koehn and Knowles (2017).